 Excerpts from King's most famous addresses

 The success of Martin Luther King's non-violent movement against segregation and injustice in the American south owes much to his visionary and inspirational eloquence.
-The following are excerpts from King's most popular speeches, according to the Martin Luther King, Jr., Paper Project at Stanford University.
+The following are excerpts from King's most popular speeches, according to the The Martin Luther King, Jr. Research and Education Institute at Stanford University.